shakacode/react_on_rails/docs/tutorial.md

 rails generate react_on_rails:install
 ```

-Then run server with static client and server side files:
+Then run server with a static client bundle.
+Static means that the bundle is saved in your
+public/webpack/packs directory.

 ```
 foreman start -f Procfile.dev